tajawal/code-challenge/QA_NativeApps.md

 ## Important points related to Delivery:
 - Code challenge should be delivered as a link to a public git repository (github.com is preferred).
 - Implementations focusing on **quality over feature completeness** will be highly appreciated.
-Don’t feel compelled to implement everything, while compromising on code quality and quality of the framework itself.
+Don’t feel compelled to implement everything, while compromising on code quality and quality of the framework.
 - Even if you are not able to complete the challenge, please do submit it anyways.
 - Please avoid any ToDo's in the code.